cloudmesh-community/fa18-523-60/paper/paper.md

 The *group* stage consumes the document data per each distinct group.
 It has a RAM limit of 100 MB.
-If the stage exceeds this limit, the *$group* produces an error [@www-docs-mongodb].
+If the stage exceeds this limit, the *group* produces an error [@www-docs-mongodb].

 ```